 War On and Off Pitch for Michael Caine…

-And it’s another review with my favourite oft reviewed star, Michael Caine in this war movie from the eighties with some big names in football and Sylvester Stallone.
+Michael Caine in a war movie from the eighties with some big names in football and Sylvester Stallone.

 Escape To Victory (1981) – Trailer, OldSchoolTrailers

-I remember watching this with the men of the house (surprise, surprise), my dad and an Uncle one Christmas.
+I remember watching this with the men of the house (surprise, surprise), one Christmas.
 This while my mother made the Christmas Dinner, and probably enjoyed the fact that at least 3 of the household were otherwise occupied.
-I remember my Uncle who on recognising the footballer Pelé was either shocked or horrified at his appearance in this movie.
-But of course its only now I vaguely recognise the other more prominent footballers in this movie (well their names anyway).
+I remember my Uncle recognising the footballer Pelé was either shocked or horrified at his appearance in this movie.
+But of course it’s only now I vaguely recognise the other more prominent footballers in this movie (well their names anyway).

 About the trailer…